SpektraSystems/Building-an-end-to-end-analytics-pipeline-in-Microsoft-Azure/instructions/Exercise6.md

 - In this section, we will create stored procedures in the SQL Pool that will be triggered in the pipeline once the curated data is loaded in the SQL Pool.

 1. Open the SQL script in the **Develop section** called **EXE 2 StoredProceduresCabs**.
-This script will create four stored procedures that you will later integrate in your pipeline once the loadoperation in the SQL Pool happens.
+Make sure you are connected to **sqlpool**.This script will create four stored procedures that you will later integrate in your pipeline once the loadoperation in the SQL Pool happens.

 2. Click on **Run** and it will run the entire SQL script

    ![run sql script](images/60.png)

-3. Check that you can see the four stored procedures by browsing your SQL Pool:
+3. Check that you can see the four stored procedures by navigating to **Data->Databases->sql pool->Programmability->Stored Procedures**.

    ![stored procedures ](images/61.png)